core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

    Note that EDHOC may be run standalone or as part of other workflows, such as when using the EDHOC and OSCORE profile of ACE {{I-D.ietf-ace-edhoc-oscore-profile}}.

-* If one peer is acting as LwM2M Client and the other peer as LwM2M Server, according to the OMA Lightweight Machine to Machine Core specification {{LwM2M}}, then the LwM2M Client peer may take the initiative to bootstrap again with the LwM2M Bootstrap Server, and receive again an OSCORE Security Context.
+* If one peer is acting as LwM2M Client and the other peer as LwM2M Server, according to the OMA Lightweight Machine to Machine Core specification {{LwM2M}}, then the LwM2M Client peer may take the initiative to bootstrap again with the LwM2M Bootstrap Server, and again receive an OSCORE Security Context.
 Alternatively, the LwM2M Server can instruct the LwM2M Client to initiate this procedure.

    If the OSCORE Security Context information on the LwM2M Bootstrap Server has been updated, the LwM2M Client will thus receive a fresh OSCORE Security Context to use with the LwM2M Server.

    The LwM2M Client, the LwM2M Server, and the LwM2M Bootstrap server are also required to use the procedure defined in {{Section B.2 of RFC8613}} and overviewed above, when they use a certain OSCORE Security Context for the first time {{LwM2M-Transport}}.

-Manually updating the OSCORE Security Context at the two peers should be a last resort option and it might often be not practical or feasible.
+Manually updating the OSCORE Security Context at the two peers should be a last resort option, and it might often be not practical or feasible.

 Even when any of the alternatives mentioned above is available, it is RECOMMENDED that two OSCORE peers update their Security Context by using the KUDOS procedure as defined in {{sec-rekeying-method}} of this document.